lubeda/EsphoMaTrix/README.md

 ### State

 It is a working solution with core functionality coded.
 Advanced features, like automatic brightness control can be done with esphome actions and automations.

-See it in action on [YouTube](https://www.youtube.com/watch?v=ZyaFj7ArIdY) (no sound but subtitles).
+The possibilities are endless.

 ### Features

 Based a on a 8x32 RGB flexible matrix it displays a clock, the date and up to 24 other 'screens' provided by Home Assistant.
-Each screen (value/text) can be associated with a 8x8 bit RGB icon or gif animation (see installation).
+Each screen (value/text) can be associated with a 8x8 bit RGB icon or gif animation (see [installation](#installation)).
 The values/text can be updated or deleted from the display queue.
-Each screen has a lifetime, if not refreshed in its lifetime it will disappear.
+Each screen has a lifetime, if not refreshed in its lifetime, it will disappear.
 When a screen is active it is displayed so that the text can scroll two times (`scroll_count`) or even longer for `screen_time` seconds.

 You can use the [fullfeature.yaml](https://github.com/lubeda/EsphoMaTrix/blob/main/fullfeature.yaml) as sample for an ESP8266.
 As mentioned you have to edit to your needs.
 So check font, icons, board and the GPIO pins for your display.

 The file [ulanziTC001.yaml](https://github.com/lubeda/EsphoMaTrix/blob/main/ulanziTC001.yaml) uses the functions ehmtx provides, optimized for the Ulanzi Hardware.

+See it in action on [YouTube](https://www.youtube.com/watch?v=ZyaFj7ArIdY) (no sound but subtitles).

 ## Installation